-Since September 2016 until present, I work as a RP (Q) at Inline Rehabilitation Centre.
-I administer psychological assessments, write psychological reports and provide one-on-one ongoing weekly individual therapy sessions to motor vehicle accident (MVA) clients.
+Since September 2016 until February 2020, I worked as a RP (Qualifying) at Inline Rehabilitation Centre.
+I administered psychological assessments, wrote psychological reports and provided one-on-one ongoing weekly individual therapy sessions to motor vehicle accident (MVA) clients.
 Ages of client population range from 18 to 65.

-In November 2018, I became a Mills Gosse Psychology Associate as a RP (Q).
-I provide therapy services to adults in the WSIB program focusing on personal difficulties and psychological disorders that include but are not limited to: depression, anxiety, PTSD, pain disorders, adjustment difficulties, poor self-esteem, life transitions, career problems, anger management, depression, anxiety, grief, loss, relationship difficulty, addictions, and pain disorders.
+Between November 2018 until March 2021, I became a Mills Gosse Psychology Associate as a Registered Psychotherapist.
+I provided therapy services to adults in the WSIB program focusing on personal difficulties and psychological disorders that include but are not limited to: depression, anxiety, PTSD, pain disorders, adjustment difficulties, poor self-esteem, life transitions, career problems, anger management, grief, loss, relationship difficulty, and addictions.

 My theoretical approach to counselling and therapy includes Rational-Emotive Behavioural Therapy (REBT), Cognitive-Behavioural Therapy (CBT), Past-Life Regression Therapy (PLT) and mindfulness techniques.
-I also borrow techniques from Solution-focused Therapy, Emotion-focused Therapy (EFT), Acceptance-commitment Therapy (ACT) and Gestalt-therapy (chair work) and Interactive Short-Term Psychodynamic Therapy (ISTDP).
+I also borrow techniques from Somatic Therapy, Solution-focused Therapy, Emotion-focused Therapy (EFT), Acceptance-commitment Therapy (ACT), Gestalt-therapy (chair work) and Interactive Short-Term Psychodynamic Therapy (ISTDP).

 My practice is holistic, eclectic, integrative and humanistic.
 My approach is transparent and collaborative in order to ensure that you become a conscious creator of your life.
 The healing process is mandatory for growth and confronting any thought or emotion will be done in a safe space.
 I specialize in working with the subconscious part of the psyche to integrate imprints.
 This includes Internal Family Systems inner-child parts work and hypnotherapy.
 In addition, I incorporate somatic work to regulate the nervous system via the vagus nerve.
 My number one priority are the needs and well-being of my client’s and being authentic, competent and up-to-date on the professional standards are the heart of my work.

 I am granted the honour to be working with my supervisor and current mentor, Cindy Elkerton, RP.